yahoo/open_nsfw/README.md

 Code licensed under the [BSD 2 clause license] (https://github.com/BVLC/caffe/blob/master/LICENSE).
 See LICENSE file for terms.

 #### Contact
 The model was trained by [Jay Mahadeokar](https://github.com/jay-mahadeokar/),  in collaboration with [Sachin Farfade](https://github.com/sachinfarfade/) , [Amar Ramesh Kamat](https://github.com/amar-kamat), [Armin Kappeler](https://github.com/akappeler) and others.
 Special thanks to Gerry Pesavento for taking the initiative for open-sourcing this model.
-If you have any queries, please raise a issue and we will get back ASAP.
+If you have any queries, please raise an issue and we will get back ASAP.